Background

 Job Vacancies

-A highly competitive salary commensurate with qualifications and experience will be offered.
-Annual leave and medical/dental benefits will be provided.
+A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 The appointments of RAPs for two years or more will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.